-Courses in the sport management concentration, in conjunction with a business major, can prepare students for employment in professional, amateur, interscholastic, intercollegiate, community, and youth sport organizations.
+Courses within Geneva College’s Business Administration degree in Sport Management can prepare students for employment in professional, amateur, interscholastic, intercollegiate, community, and youth sport organizations.

-The following 18 credit hours are required to complete a minor in sport management:
+The following sport management courses are required to complete a minor in sport management:

 SPM 101 Introduction to Sport Management (3)